Ready to start the search for a new mattress? Answer a few quick questions below to get our recommendation.

 - Adjustable mattresses and “smart beds” can get really pricey because they have various moving parts.

 Options under $500 exist, but you’ll probably have fewer options.
 You’ll also need to do a little extra research (always read reviews!) to make sure it’s durable enough to last you more than just a few years.

-A good mattress should last at least 10 years, which is the length of most mattress warranties.
+A good mattress should last around 8 years, which is the length of most mattress warranties.

 Mattresses that more than $1,500 (for a queen size) are typically considered luxury mattresses.
 These mattresses usually come with a few more bells and whistles, like organic or certified materials, adjustability, or cooling features.

 How do you find out what mattress is right for you?